 Sample Collection

-Wastewater treatment samples of raw sewage, activated sludge, effluents, and sludge cake were collected from the NESTP during the fall and winter season.
+A liter of RS, AS, EF, and 1 kg of SC were collected from the NESTP during fall 2019 and winter 2020.
+Each sample was sealed in a 1L sterile container lined with a sterile plastic bag.
 Samples were collected on October 22nd, 2019 (Event 1) and November 28th, 2019 (Event 2) in the fall season.
 In the winter season, samples were collected on December 18th, 2019 (Event 3) and February 6th, 2020 (Event 4).
-Sludge cake samples were collected on December 18th, 2019 and February 6th, 2020.
-A liter of raw sewage, activated sludge, effluents, and one kilogram of sludge cake were collected and sealed in a one-liter sterile container lined with a sterile plastic bag for each event.
-These samples were refrigerated at 4°C before filtration.
+SC samples were collected on the days of Events 3 and 4.
+These samples were kept at 4°C and processed within 24 h of collection.

 Ultrafiltration of Wastewater Samples

-Each wastewater treatment sample (raw sewage, activated sludge, and effluents), including Millipore Milli-Q water as a negative control, was first filtered via a funnel and cheesecloth in order to remove any solid waste or debris.
-A volume of 140 mL of each wastewater sample was then concentrated down using Centricon Plus-70 filters (manufactured by Millipore) using an ultrafiltration method.
+Each wastewater treatment sample (RS, AS, and EF), including Millipore Milli-Q water as a negative control, was first filtered via a funnel and cheesecloth to remove any solid waste or debris.
+140 mL of each wastewater sample was then concentrated down using an ultrafiltration method with Centricon Plus-70 filter units (Millipore Corporation, Billerica, MA).
 The steps of the ultrafiltration method were as follows.
 Using a sterile glass pipette, 70 mL of each wastewater sample was added into their correspondingly labeled sample filter cup pre-assembled with the filtrate collection cup.
-They were then sealed with a cap.
-The Centricon Plus-70 assemblies were placed into a swinging bucket rotor and then centrifuged at 3000 x g for 30 minutes at 20°C. Then, the filtrate was discarded and the remaining 70 mL of the samples was added into their correspondingly labeled sample filter cup pre-assembled with the filtrate collection cup.
-Samples were spun down using the same speed and temperature with the time duration set to 45 minutes.
+Each assembly was then sealed with a cap.
+The Centricon Plus-70 assemblies were placed into a swinging bucket rotor and centrifuged at 3000 x g for 30 minutes at 20°C. Subsequently, the filtrate was discarded, and the remaining 70 mL of the samples was added into their correspondingly labeled sample filter cup pre-assembled with the filtrate collection cup.
+Samples were spun down using the same speed and temperature for 45 minutes.
 After centrifugation, the sample filter cup was separated from the filtrate collection cup.
 The concentration collection cup was then turned upside down and placed on top of the sample filter cup.
 The device was carefully inverted and placed into the centrifuge.
-Centricon Plus-70 filters were centrifuged at 800 x g for 2 minutes at 20°C. After this step, the concentrated sample was collected from the concentration cup via a micropipette.
+Centricon Plus-70 filter units were centrifuged at 800 x g for 2 minutes at 20°C. After this step, the concentrated sample was collected from the concentration cup via a micropipette.
 The final volume was measured for each wastewater sample.
-If needed, TRIS buffer was added to the concentrate to make up a total volume of 250 μL.
-If the final volume of the concentrate was over 250 μL, TRIS was not added.
-Aliquots containing 250 μL were made and stored at -70°C until later use.
+If needed, 10 mM Tris-HCl, pH 8.5 buffer (Qiagen Sciences, Maryland, MD) was added to the concentrate to make up a total volume of 250 μL.
+If the final volume of the concentrate was over 250 μL, Tris buffer was not added.
+Aliquots containing 250 μL were made and stored at 4°C and processed within 24h.

 Sludge Cake Preparation for Ultrafiltration

-To remove cells from the sludge cake sample, a x1 phosphate-buffered solution (PBS) and 0.01% Tween pH 7.4 was used.
-Approximately 30 grams of sludge cake sample per sampling event (Events 3 and 4) were collected and divided into six falcon tubes for each event (~5-6 grams per tube).
-Approximately 30 mL of PBS were added to each tube.
-The 12 falcon tubes filled with sludge cake samples were homogenized by vortexing them for 15 minutes at 2500 x g.
+To remove cells from the SC samples, 1X phosphate-buffered solution (PBS) and 0.01% Tween pH 7.4 were used.
+Approximately 30 g of SC sample per sampling event (Events 3 and 4) was collected and divided into six Falcon tubes for each event (~5-6 g per tube).
+Approximately 30 mL of PBS was added to each tube.
+The Falcon tubes filled with SC samples were homogenized by vortexing them at constant agitation for 15 minutes at 2500 rpm.
 These tubes were then centrifuged at a speed of 4500 x g for 50 minutes.
-The supernatant from each tube was then recovered and transferred to a brand new falcon tube.
-For each sample event, 140 mL of supernatant was used for ultrafiltration.
+The supernatant from each tube was subsequently recovered and transferred to a new sterile Falcon tube.
+For each sample event, 140 mL of supernatant was used for ultrafiltration as described previously.